-Nan Tien Institute is dedicated to maintaining a learning environment committed to equitable opportunities, free intellectual enquiry and a culture of scholarship which is aligned to the goals of higher education in Australia.
+Nan Tien Institute of Higher Education is dedicated to maintaining a learning and teaching environment committed to equitable opportunities, free intellectual enquiry and a culture of scholarship which is aligned to the goals of higher education in Australia.
 Members of the Institute community are committed to ethical values and behaviour:

 (a) Acting responsibly, honestly and with integrity;

 (b) Pursuing scholarship courageously and creatively;